ScarsTRF/XS-Neos-Join-Notifyer/README.md

 You can also install this as a service under Service installers folder and clicking on install.bat do not move the folder after this or the service will break.

 If you no longer wish to have it as a service, you can uninstall it with the uninstall.bat.

+The logiX for the Notifyer is in my Public folder (Scar Vorrix [Public]) and will more or less change quickly to make it more lightweight on the client and user end.
+Expect changes please.